Tweel: Awards

 A Silver Award in the Transportation category was awarded to the Tweel SSL on 26 April 2013 by the 2013 Edison Awards.
 Of the 7,156 applications received, 131 finalists were selected by the Edison Awards Committee.
 The Tweel SSL was one of 42 winners, who represented 12 categories and symbolize the persistence and excellence personified by Thomas Alva Edison.

 The Tweel SSL was selected as one of the 2013 Contractors’ Top 50 New Products by readers of Equipment Today as one of the industry’s most innovative products for the year.

 In January 2014, Equipment World named one of the “five game-changing” construction products of 2013 for their 2014 Innovations Awards.
 The Tweel SSL was named as one of those five product winners.

 The inventors of the Tweel, Timothy B. Rhyne and Steven M. Cron jointly received the Charles Goodyear Medal in recognition of the singular impact of the Tweel.

 Uptis

 Michelin partnered with GM in 2020 to offer the Unique Puncture-proof Tire System (Uptis) that may be available for the 2024 model vehicles.
 The tire made its first public appearance at the Internationale Automobil-Ausstellung (IAA) mobility show in Germany on an electric Mini Cooper.

-GM began testing the tires on a fleet of 2019 Chevrolet Bolt electric cars and it is likely the Bolt will be the choice for the 2024 debut.
+GM began testing the tires on a fleet of 2019 Chevrolet Bolt electric cars with the possibility for the Uptis to be an option on some GM vehicles in 2024.

-Uptis design

-The Uptis uses an aluminum wheel assembly and rubber reinforced with glass composite and vinyl ester resin, an improvement over designs such as the Michelin Tweel.
+The Uptis uses an aluminum wheel assembly and rubber reinforced with glass composite and vinyl ester resin, an improvement over designs such as the Tweel.